 Pak choy has firm pale green stalks and deep dark green leaves.
 The whole plant is edible, and you can use pak choy in a variety of recipes, including salads, stir fries, noodle soups, grilled or even braised.

-Try our Grilled Pak Choy with Balsamic Soy Dressing recipe for a super easy Asian side dish.
+Try our Grilled Pak Choy with Crispy Garlic recipe for a super easy Asian side dish.

 Flavour/Texture: There is a lot of texture going on with this Pak Choy salad, but they go well together.
 There is a delicate crunch to pak choy, cucumber, apple and snow pea sprouts that I love.